How to Get Featured in People Also Ask Answers

 To understand your PAA performance, focus on metrics that show both visibility and engagement.
 Start by tracking how many of your target queries feature your content in the PAA box.
 An increase in PAA rankings is a direct indicator of success.
 From there, monitor your page’s click-through rate (CTR) and organic traffic from search.
 Ranking in PAA can significantly improve these numbers, as it enhances your credibility and puts your answer front and center.
 Keep in mind that Google often pulls PAA answers from pages that already rank among the top SERPs for that question, so also track your overall SERP position for the related queries.
 These metrics give you a clear picture of whether your PAA efforts are translating into meaningful results.

-Tools to Monitor PAA Rankings
+Tools for Monitoring Your PAA Rankings

 You can use standard SEO tools to keep an eye on your PAA performance and find new opportunities.
 Platforms like Ahrefs and SEMrush let you track keyword rankings and see which SERP features, including PAA, your domain appears in.
 These tools are also useful for analyzing competitors to see which questions they’re answering and how they structure their content.
 For a more automated approach, MEGA AI’s SEO platform can monitor your PAA presence and identify optimization opportunities without the manual work.
 Analyzing what works for others through SEO case studies can also provide valuable insights to refine your own strategy.